Apple’s developer problems are much bigger than Epic and ‘Fortnite’ | Engadget

 Determining just how many developers agree with that sentiment, though, is trickier.
 There are millions of iOS developers and for much of the App Store’s history, most have been reluctant to publicly criticize Apple.
 The company has conducted its own surveys — as evidenced in the Epic trial disclosures — but the findings aren’t typically made public.
 And even Cook admitted he was unsure if it’s a metric the company regularly tracks.

-“There's not a lot of actual third party survey on the developer ecosystem,” says Ben Bajarin, CEO of analyst firm Creative Strategies.
+“There's not a lot of actual third-party survey on the developer ecosystem,” says Ben Bajarin, CEO of analyst firm Creative Strategies.
 He has been conducting his own poll of Apple developers to gauge their feelings toward the company.

 He says he sees “a pretty big gap” between the smaller, independent developers and the larger businesses on the App Store.
 Developers with smaller projects, he says, are “simply much more reliant on Apple.”
 And while they quibble with things like search ads or Apple’s review process, they don’t have many alternatives.
-“These aren’t developers that have a huge budget for marketing… they’re entirely reliant on Apple to get them customers.”
+“These aren’t developers that have a huge budget for marketing […] they’re entirely reliant on Apple to get them customers.”

 The coming antitrust battles